RChandana/Concept-behind-HLoc/README.md

 ### Datasets

-Prepare your datasets and make sure to upload them if the datasets are present locally in Google Colab.
+Prepare the datasets and make sure to upload them if the datasets are present locally in Google Colab.
-Organize your dataset into a directory structure compatible with the HLoc framework.
+Organize the dataset into a directory structure compatible with the HLoc framework.
-Ensure that your dataset contains images and any metadata required for localization and mapping.
+Ensure that the dataset contains images and any metadata required for localization and mapping.

-If your dataset is not already available locally, you can use the provided code to download and unzip your dataset.
+If the dataset is not already available locally, you can use the provided code to download and unzip the dataset.
 In your code, this is done using the following lines :
 ```
 if not images.exists():
     !wget http://path.zip -P datasets/